FODOR'S GO LIST 2015

 The top 25 places we think should be on every traveler's radar this year.More

 Greeks pride themselves for their "philoxenia," or hospitability.
 Even in antiquity, many of them referred to Zeus as Xenios Zeus—the God in charge of protecting travelers.
-Today, Greek philoxenia is alive and well in the capitol city, whether displayed in the kindness of strangers you ask for directions or in the thoroughness of your hotel receptionist's care.
-With 18% of the small country's
+Today, Greek philoxenia is alive and well in the capital city, whether displayed in the kindness of strangers you ask for directions or in the thoroughness of your hotel receptionist's care.
+With 20% of the small country's

 The city is full of hotels, many of which were built in Greek tourism's heyday in the 1960s and 1970s.
 In the years prior to the 2004 Athens Olympic Games, financial incentives were provided to hoteliers to upgrade and renovate their facilities, to the effect that many hotels—such as the Athens Hilton—completely renovated themselves inside and out as they increased their range of services.